-The usage of reflective tape, also known as retro reflective sheeting, on tractors and trailers is crucial.
+The usage of reflective tape, also known as a retroreflective material or trailer reflective tape or sheeting trailer or retro reflective sheeting tape, on tractors and trailers is crucial.
 That’s because it can prevent the numerous car accidents that annually occur when the light conditions are less than optimal.

 Sadly, countless cars and other vehicles collide with trucks and trailers, as they usually have a dark color that makes them hard to see at night or in other low light conditions.
 This caused many unfortunate deaths and injuries annually.
 Therefore, some way to improve visibility was needed, and that’s how the reflective tape came to be.

 What Happens if the Tape Isn’t Applied Adequately?